transient-haskell/transient-stack/README.md

 ## What is Transient?

-In the year 2010 Simon Peyton Jones wrote an article **"Tackling the Awkward Squad: monadic input/output, concurrency, exceptions, and foreign-language calls in Haskell"**
+In the year 2010 Simon Peyton Jones wrote an article **"Tackling the Awkward Squad: monadic input/output, concurrency, exceptions, and foreign-language calls in Haskell"**:

 *Functional programming may be beautiful, but to write real applications we must grapple with awkward real-world issues: input/output, robustness, concurrency, and interfacing to programs written in other languages*